-Be the Healing has reached an audience across the globe.
+The Healing Movement has reached an audience across the globe.

-To be the healing means creating an environment where African American communities and other communities of color can materially, economically, and spiritually sustain themselves and restore their families to their natural and healthy state of nobility and beauty.
+Let the healing begin means creating the conditions where African American and other communities of color can initiate the material, economic, and spiritual sustenance necessary to restore themselves and their families to their natural and healthy state of nobility and beauty.

 North American Reparations: